CMFuertes/note-taker/README.md

 ## Tests

-Consistent use 'node start' to see if the application is running in order to seek out any errors.
+Consistent use 'node server.js' to see if the application is running in order to seek out any errors.

 ## Contributing